AndyMac-Eng/copilot-ai-assistance/customer-service-GPT-5-mini/docs/chat-transcript.md

 - [ ] Replace prototype symmetric JWT with Azure AD / B2C tokens.
 - [ ] Store secrets (Jwt key, connection strings) in Key Vault; use Key Vault references in App Service settings or DefaultAzureCredential.
 - [ ] Assign Managed Identity to Function App and grant it required roles/permissions for Cosmos DB and Key Vault.
-- [ ] Enable diagnostic logs and Azure Monitor/Log Analytics for the Function App and APIM.
 - [ ] Ensure image scanning in CI and vulnerability patching for runtime dependencies.

 ---